news-scraper/api/README.md

 2. [x] api auth
 3. [x] define scrape patterns for domains in the DB
 4. [x] load scrape patterns from gem into the DB
-5. [ ] background job to scrape
+5. [x] background job to scrape
-6. [ ] cron background job to setup step 3
+6. [x] cron background job to setup step 3
+7. [ ] background job tests